-Burn Permits for open burning in the Black Hills Forest Fire Protection District are issued from October 1st thru March 31st each winter.
-The permits are only valid to use for burning slash piles when there is there is continious snow cover around the pile, the depth of the snow is at least 2 inches, and winds are less than 15 mph at the burn site.
+Burn Permits for open burning in the Black Hills Forest Fire Protection District are issued from November 1st thru March 31st each winter.
+The permits are only valid to use for burning slash piles when there is continuous snow cover, the depth of the snow is at least 2 inches for small slash piles and 6 inches for large slash piles.

 What is the Black Hills Forest Fire Protection District?

 - The Black Hills Forest Fire Protection District was formed by state law in 1941.
 It was created in part to protect the timber on areas subject to unusual fire dangers.
-Early in recorded Black Hills history, the first foresters and firefighters came to realize that the ponderosa pine/grassland ecosystem of the Black Hills could burn any time of the year when no significant snow cover was present.
-And unlike higher elevations forests in the Rocky Mountain West, which hold continuous snow cover in the winter, an open burning season in the lower elevation Black Hills would result in many escaped fires on a yearly basis.
+Early in recorded Black Hills history, the first foresters and firefighters came to realize that the ponderosa pine/grassland ecosystem of the Black Hills could burn any time of the year when there was no significant snow cover.
+Unlike higher elevation forests in the Rocky Mountain West which hold continuous snow cover in the winter, an open burning season in the lower elevations of the Black Hills would result in many escaped fires on a yearly basis.

 What area of South Dakota does the Black Hills Forest Fire Protection District cover?

 - The area covered is identified in South Dakota Codified Law SDCL 34-35-15.
 Generally, this covers the portion that is south and west of Interstate 90 from the Wyoming state line to exit 61, west of Elk Vale Road from exit 61 to its intersection with Highway 79, west of Highway 79/385 from Elk Vale Road to the Cheyenne River, and north of the Cheyenne River from Highway 385 back to the Wyoming state line.
 Incorporated towns and municipalities within this area are not part of the Black Hills Forest Fire Protection District, except Piedmont.
 If you want to conduct open burning in those towns or cities, you would need to contact the local city officials.

 Legal Description and Map.